HieraMamba: Video Temporal Grounding via Hierarchical Anchor-Mamba Pooling: Approach

-For \textbf{distinctiveness}, anchors are contrasted against a negative set $\mathcal{N}_i^{(l)}$ of distant anchors.
-Negatives are constructed with a temporal margin to avoid penalizing adjacent ones that may depict the same event, and their number is limited relative to positives to prevent imbalance in long videos.
-This design yields a well-separated embedding space that preserves the temporal hierarchy and enables discrimination of fine-grained moments.
+For \textbf{compactness}, each anchor is matched to all frame tokens within its local window using a multi-positive formulation.
+For anchor $\boldsymbol{a}_i^{(l+1)}$, the positive set $\mathcal{P}_i^{(l)}$ contains all $s$ tokens ${\tilde{\boldsymbol{v}}_t^{(l)} \mid t \in [is,, is+s)}$ from $\tilde{V}^{(l)}$ belonging to its temporal span, encouraging each anchor to summarize the key information of its window at a coarser temporal scale.
+To ensure \textbf{distinctiveness}, anchors are contrasted against a negative set $\mathcal{N}_i^{(l)}$ of distant anchors.
+Negatives are selected with a temporal margin to avoid penalizing adjacent ones that may correspond to the same event, and their number is limited relative to positives to prevent imbalance in long videos.
+This design promotes well-separated anchor representations, each capturing a distinct temporal context while remaining faithful to its local content.

 Formally, after the $l$-th AMP block, we obtain $A^{(l+1)}$ and $\tilde{V}^{(l)}$, project both through a shared linear head, and apply a multi-positive InfoNCE loss:

 Here, $\boldsymbol{p}$ is a positive sequence token from the anchor’s temporal window, $\boldsymbol{n} \in \mathcal{N}_i^{(l)}$ is a negative from distant anchors, $\cdot$ denotes cosine similarity, and $\tau$ is a temperature.
 Aggregating over all anchors and layers yields: